sircodesalotOfTheRound/Verba/README.md

 ```

-Like C# Hashtags are clases which derive from `Hashtag`, which means they can contain methods as well as be otherwise polymorphic (like any other type).
+Like C# `Hashtags` are clases that derive from the `Hashtag` base class, which means they can contain methods as well as be otherwise polymorphic (like any other type).

 ```
 class MyHashtag : Hashtag {